 Meditation focused on the breath used to bring me a lot of anxiety, agitation, frustration, fear, and a feeling of being uncomfortable in my own skin.
 There was an underlying feeling of control and lack-there-of, with this style of meditation, so I usually avoided it.
 Instead I would meditate on a word, a verse, being in nature, or I used actions like washing dishes, singing, and yoga to bring me into the present moment, these were things I could control.
 Just recently, however, I came across some info that explained that breath-focused-meditation literally demonstrates that we are not in control: the breath is something that changes and morphs with each moment in quality, depth, sound, sensation, inside of us/from us/through us, so using breath-focused-meditation is a technique to build trust and let go.
-Breath-focused-meditation therefore builds faith: we face fears head-on, we surrender to God, we work through struggles, and with regularity, the breath shows us that moments and life change but we will be ok, transformation happens and we can move with this flow of breath and life, if we so choose.
+Breath-focused-meditation therefore builds faith: we face fears head-on, we surrender to the Divine, we work through struggles, and with regularity, the breath shows us that moments and life change but we will be ok, transformation happens and we can move with this flow of breath and life, if we so choose.
 This simple explanation has changed everything for me and now I’m longing to use breath as my meditative focal point.

 For so long I’ve been trying to control my thoughts in breath-focused-meditation, violently pushing thoughts away and forcing myself to “come back to the breath,” pushing thoughts away and chastising myself to “stay present.”
 This was my way of control, or should I say, lack of trust, and thus I built anxiety, frustration, and discomfort.
 It’s no wonder I didn’t like this style of meditation!
-Now that I realize breath is the physical representation of faith, of God, I’m experiencing a subtle shift and I’m letting go, trusting.
+Now that I realize breath is the physical representation of faith, of the Divine, I’m experiencing a subtle shift and I’m letting go, trusting.
 In my meditation practice when I notice the feeling of anxiety I pause, and take a step back, and gently and easily turn my attention back to the breath; when I notice feelings of frustration, I pause and acknowledge these feelings, I take a step back and gently turn my attention back to the breath; when I notice thoughts racing through my mind, I pause, I take a step back, and easily turn my attention back to the breath and I become present.
 Instead of forcefully pushing thoughts away and chastising myself, I acknowledge these thoughts and feelings: I call them out and literally label them “thinking,” “feelings,” or “judgement,” and maybe most significantly, I step back and observe.
-As I separate myself from the thoughts, I then gently come back to the breath and the flow of it, and I build faith, I build a deeper connection with the Lord.
+As I separate myself from the thoughts, I then gently come back to the breath and the flow of it, and I build faith, I build a deeper connection with God/dess.
 With this subtle practice, I come back to the moment, this one right now, and I center myself with grace and ease on this flow.
 This stepping back and separating my identity from thought, this stepping back and separating myself from feelings, this stepping back and trusting in the breath and flow of life has made all the difference and my practice builds peace.
 This watching, observing, and acknowledgment of thinking and feeling loosens the hold my mind tries to have on my spirit and soul.
 This stepping back and witnessing breath is building a harmony in my triune being and I am loving the effects.